You Look Familiar

 - Kevin Stoney played Mavic Chen in The Daleks' Master Plan, Tobias Vaughn in The Invasion and Tyrum in Revenge of the Cybermen.

-- Lynda Baron played Captain Wrack in Enlightenment and Val in "Closing Time".
+- Lynda Baron played the All-Knowing Singing Narrator in "The Gunfighters", Captain Wrack in Enlightenment and Val in "Closing Time".

 - Mark Gatiss played Richard Lazarus in "The Lazarus Experiment", Gantok in "The Wedding of River Song" (under a pseudonym), and had an uncredited cameo in "Victory of the Daleks" and "A Good Man Goes to War" as a space spitfire pilot.